What Is Domiciliary Care And How To Get A Carer

 What does a domiciliary Care Worker do?

-Domiciliary Care Workers, also known as carers or care at home carers, their role is to enable people to remain independent at home by helping people with personal care, medication, household tasks and other activities which help them maintain their quality of life.
+Domiciliary Care Workers, also known as carers or care at home carers, enable people to remain independent at home by helping people with personal care, medication, household tasks and other activities which help them maintain their quality of life.

-A domiciliary Care Worker can provide support on a daily or weekly basis, to help make life easier.
+The role of a Care Assistant, or domiciliary Care Worker, is to provide support on a daily or weekly basis to help make life easier.
 In some instances, simply having someone come and help can have a positive effect, lifting the individual’s spirits and providing reassurance.